Lamer1337Crew/simple-blog/README.md

 # simple-blog
-Simple blog using php+mysql for tutorial purposes
+Simple blog using php+mysql for learning purposes.
+When I have few free minutes I learn OOP in PHP and use this repo for greenify the Contributions Calendar.:octocat: